Vanessa Sinclair, Psy.D. is a psychoanalyst, who relocated from New York City to Stockholm and sees clients internationally.

 Dr. Sinclair is a founding member of Das Unbehagen: A Free Association for Psychoanalysis and facilitates psychoanalytic events and conferences internationally.
-Her most recent conference Re-writing the Future: 100 Years of Esoteric Modernism and Psychoanalysis was held May 30 – June 1 in Merano, Italy, at Pienzenau and Brunnenburg Castles.
+Her most recent conference Re-writing the Future: 100 Years of Esoteric Modernism and Psychoanalysis was held in Merano, Italy, spring 2019, at Pienzenau and Brunnenburg Castles.
 Psychoanalysis to Come: Community and Culture, scheduled to be in Copenhagen summer 2020, unfortunately had to be postponed due to the pandemic.

-On Psychoanalysis and Violence: Contemporary Lacanian Perspectives (2018) co-edited with Dr. Manya Steinkoler, was recently published by Routledge.
-This book evolved from a conference On Violence held at Fordham University – Lincoln Center Campus, New York City in 2015.
+On Psychoanalysis and Violence: Contemporary Lacanian Perspectives (Routledge, 2018) co-edited with Dr. Manya Steinkoler, evolved from a conference On Violence and Psychoanalysis held at Fordham University – Lincoln Center Campus, New York City, 2015.

-Similarly, collected papers from the Psychoanalysis, Art & the Occult conference, London 2016, co-hosted with Carl Abrahamsson were published as a special edition of The Fenris Wolf, vol 9 (2017) available from Trapart Books.
+Similarly, collected papers from the Psychoanalysis, Art & the Occult conference, London 2016, co-hosted with Carl Abrahamsson were published as a special edition of The Fenris Wolf, vol 9 (Trapart Books, 2017).

-Her book of cut-up poetry Switching Mirrors (2016) is available from Trapart Books.
+Her book of cut-up poetry Switching Mirrors (Trapart Books, 2016) is also available.
 Together with artist Katelan Foisy she explores the creative potential inherent in the cut-up method.
-A book of their artwork Chaos of the Third Mind is upcoming from Fulgur Ltd (2020).
+A book of their artwork Chaos of the Third Mind is upcoming from Fulgur Ltd (2021).